 Exams: There will be two in-class exams and a final exam.
 Each exam is cumulative, although the final exam is "more cumulative".
 Exams will be designed to test your understanding of the course material, not just your computational abilities.
+Indeed, you will not be asked to compute any integrals.
 You must understand, and communicate your understanding of the material.
-Computers, textbooks, notes, and other people may not be used on the exam.
-The in-class exams will be given on Friday, March 9 and Friday, April 20.
-The final exam is currently scheduled for exam period 8 on Friday, May 11 at 1:30 PM.
+Computers, electronic devices, phones, textbooks, notes, and other people may not be used on the exam.
+The in-class exams will be given on Wednesday, 2/27 and Wednesday, 4/17.
+The final exam is scheduled for exam period 11 on Saturday, 5/13 from 1:30 - 3:30 PM.
 It may not be rescheduled for personal convenience (including airline reservations).